Warriors vs. Kings: Betting Trends, Record ATS, Home/Road Splits

 Additional Kings Insights & Trends

-- Sacramento is 6-4 against the spread and 5-5 overall over its past 10 contests.
+- Sacramento has a 6-4 record against the spread while finishing 5-5 overall in its last 10 games.

-- In their past 10 games, the Kings have hit the over three times.
+- Three of the Kings' past 10 contests have hit the over.

 - The Kings score only 3.6 more points per game (120.7) than the Warriors give up (117.1).